Skip to content

 • Set PYVE_TEST_AUTO_INSTALL_PYTEST=1 for CI environments

-• Exit code matches pytest exit code
+• Exit code matches the pytest exit code

 Usage: